aimms/documentation/webui/table-widget.rst

   * You can use the space bar to toggle binary values displayed as checkboxes that have the focus.

-  * You can use either ENTER or ALT+ARROW DOWN to open the dropdown list in focus, in order to change its value.
+  * You can use either ENTER or ALT+ARROW DOWN to open the drop-down list in focus, in order to change its value.

 Download Table Data
 +++++++++++++++++++